saltstack/salt-enhancement-proposals/delayed-state-rendering.md

 #### Delayed Scope

-Like traditional `block` tags, [delayed_blocks may not access variables from outer scope](https://jinja.palletsprojects.com/en/2.10.x/templates/#block-nesting-and-scope). *Unlike* traditional `block` tags, there is no exception to this.
-When the minion calls back to the master, it doesn't pass anything that could be added directly to the `delayed_block`'s scope.
-The master also adds nothing.
-This could possibly be added in the future, but for now seems like unneeded complexity.
+Like traditional `block` tags, [delayed_blocks may not access variables from outer scope](https://jinja.palletsprojects.com/en/2.10.x/templates/#block-nesting-and-scope), unless `scoped` is included in the `delayed_block` tag. *Unlike* traditional `block` tags, there is no functional `super()` call.
+When `scoped` is specified, the Jinja context of the calling state is added to the context of the `delayed_block`.

-As an extension of this, other requisites cannot traverse the scopes.
+Other requisites cannot traverse the scopes.
 No requisite from the outer scope can reference a state in the inner scope, and no state in the inner scope can reference a state in the outer scope.
-It is possible to fanagle a few exceptions to this, but I think that would greatly increase complexity.
-It is much simpler to have `delayed_block`s "stand on their own" in an isolated scope.
+It is possible to fanagle a few exceptions to this, but it could greatly increase complexity.

-Finally, because the inner scope is isolated, the same state id can be reused.
+Because the YAML of the inner scope is isolated, the same state id can be reused.
 Take the example in the [Repeated Renders](#repeated-renders) section as an example.
-Here, each delayed render is rendered and executed in isolation, yet the state declaration is the same each time.
-There is no conflict because of the isolated scopes.
+In that example, each delayed render is rendered and executed in isolation, yet the state declaration is the same each time.
+There is no conflict because of the isolated YAML scopes.
 Each delayed render state can also still be uniquely identified by associaating it with its parent state, that caused its render.

-These scoping rules apply equally to `delayed_sls` files.
+These scoping rules apply equally to `delayed_sls` files, with the excpetion that `scoped` does not exist for `delayed_sls` files.

+Finally, delayed renders always have the return dict of the state that called it as `prev_ret`, accessible in it's Jinja context.

 ### Alternative Renderers